Bamini-Varalaxmi/Physical_Design/interview_questions/README.md

 This file contains my intervew experience on most commonly asked VLSI physical Design questions
 #### what are the causes routing congestion?
 - Missing placement blockages
-- placing macros without gving routinig space for interconnections between macros
+- placing macros without giving routinig space for interconnections between macros
 - improper macro placement and macro channels (placing macros in the middle of the core area)
 - High cell density(High local utilization)
 - If design has more No.of AOI/OAI cells you can see the congestion issue